Texas Aquatic Ecosystems

 Ecosystems are complex interdependent webs of relationships between living and nonliving things.
-Texas has six kinds of aquatic ecosystem supporting significant biodiversity.
+Texas has six kinds of aquatic ecosystems supporting significant biodiversity.

 An ecosystem is a complex web of relationships between living and non-living things.
 The study of ecosystems is known as ecology.
 The biotic parts of an ecosystem are the living components, such as the communities of plants and animals, including humans.
 The abiotic parts are the nonliving components, including sunlight, air, water, temperature, and minerals.